AnalogMan151/sumoCheatMenu/README.md

   2. Change Skin Tone (Ride a Pokémon or save and reload)

 - Battle Modifiers
+  1. No Wild Encounters (Hold START to temporarily allow encounters)
-  1. 100% Capture Rate
+  2. 100% Capture Rate
-  2. Wild Pokémon are Shiny (Does not work on Shiny-locked Pokémon)
+  3. Wild Pokémon are Shiny (Does not work on Shiny-locked Pokémon)
+  4. View Opponent's Info (Tap opponent Pokémon's icon on bottom screen to see HP, Ability & held item)
-  3. Stat Stages +6 (Raises all in-battle stat stages to max)
+  5. Stat Stages +6 (Raises all in-battle stat stages to max)
-  4. Use Z-Moves without Z-Crystal
+  6. Use Z-Moves without Z-Crystal
+  7. Infinite Z-Moves

 - Movement Modifiers
   1. Run Faster